Monthly updates for October 2019

 Private Link enables you to connect to Azure SQL Database and Data Warehouse via a private endpoint.

-Bring your own IP addresses, IP prefixes and scale out the number of IPs assigned to the SLB.
+Bring your own IP addresses, IP prefixes, and scale out the number of IPs assigned to the SLB.

 Create and use system-managed identities instead of service principals in AKS.

-If you’re directly accessing the backup-protected items REST API (not involving Azure portal, PS or CLI), please immediately switch to API version 2019-05-13 or above.
+If you’re directly accessing the backup protected items REST API (not involving Azure portal, PS, or CLI), please immediately switch to API version 2019-05-13 or above.

 In the latest update of Azure DevOps, we've added user assignment-based billing.
-With this feature, the number of Basic or Basic + Test Plan licences will change as you add or remove users.
-This means that you’ll only pay for the licences you’re using.
+With this feature, the number of Basic or Basic + Test Plan licenses will change as you add or remove users.
+This means that you’ll only pay for the licenses you’re using.
 We’ve also added a new setting that lets you choose whether new users get full Basic access or limited/free Stakeholder access.
 See the list of new features for more information.